-The term “systems integrator” is not reserved for people or companies who provide control systems engineering.
-The term “systems integrator” is generally used to describe organisations or individuals who bring together hardware and software components or subsystems into a solution.
+The term “Systems Integrator” (SI) is not reserved for people or companies who provide Control Systems engineering.
+The term “Systems Integrator” is generally used to describe organisations or individuals who bring together hardware and software components or subsystems into a solution.
 The practice of developing the solution is integration.
 The term is used by a number of industries including IT, IoT and Industrial Automation.
 Vendors from these industries frequently call the partners who provide services to design and implement solutions as “Systems Integrators”.
 A Systems Integrator may not practice Control Systems engineering if they are only focussed on information management including interfacing, anomaly detection and asset performance, rather than how the control-loops perform in terms of asset optimisation.

-In our eyes, the greatest skill a control systems engineer can develop is the ability to learn quickly what is important to learn in terms of technology.
+In our eyes, the greatest skill a Control Systems Engineer can develop is the ability to learn quickly what is important to learn in terms of technology.
 With so many options and products available, an individual or a company cannot be an expert in everything.
 Even being an expert in one brand or product suite can provide a questionable level of confidence that may lead to limited vision including not being able to think “outside the box”.
-The primary skill of a control systems engineer is to think outside the box, to know how components connect together, and how those components interface with the “real world” in real time.
+The primary skill of a Control Systems Engineer is to think outside the box, to know how components connect together, and how those components interface and interact with the “real world” in real time.

-It is common for a control system engineer to start out their career specialising in just one discipline.
+It is common for a Control System Engineer to start out their career specialising in just one discipline.
 To be truly effective, they need to rapidly develop an appreciation for other disciplines.
-It may appear from this description that a control systems engineer is general in nature and a “jack of all trades”.
+It may appear from this description that a Control Systems Engineer is general in nature and a “jack of all trades”.
 From a very high-level conceptual design perspective this remains true.
 However, with the amount of interfacing to other systems and areas of discipline, to know about just one of these disciplines makes it increasingly difficult for a single engineer to efficiently acquire all knowledge about the currently available hardware and software combinations to be effective.
-On top of this, systems engineers need to ensure a holistic, engineering approach to the design, development and deployment of a solution to ensure effective engineering practice and a safe application of the design and the technology.
+On top of this, Systems Engineers need to ensure a holistic, systems engineering approach to the design, development and deployment of a solution.
+A systematic approach ensures effective engineering practice and a safe application of the design and the technology.
 This systematic approach is often referred to as a Systems Engineering Management Plan or SEMP.